indieweb/wordpress-micropub/README.md

 To set up your local environment to run the unit tests:

 1. Install [PHPUnit](https://github.com/sebastianbergmann/phpunit#installation),
-   e.g. `brew install wp-cli phpunit` with Homebrew on Mac OS X.
+   e.g. `brew install homebrew/php/wp-cli phpunit` with Homebrew on Mac OS X.
 1. Install and start MySQL.
 (You may already have it.)
-1. Run `bin/install-wp-tests.sh wordpress_micropub_test root '' localhost` to
+1. Run `./bin/install-wp-tests.sh wordpress_micropub_test root '' localhost` to
    download WordPress and
    [its unit test library](https://develop.svn.wordpress.org/trunk/tests/phpunit/), into `/tmp` and `./temp` by default, and create a MySQL db to test against.